ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-sysops-elasticache.md

 {% include JB/setup %}

 # Overview
+ElastiCache is a managed service the provides caching services for apps.
 There are two engines available from ElastiCache: Redis and memecached.
-The signifigant differences between memcached and redis make for differences in monitoring and scaling
+The signifigant differences between memcached and redis make for differences in monitoring and scaling.

 ## memcached
 multithreaded; and performs well up to 90% utilization then increase size of node or # of nodes